Gilcemir/DynamicProgramming/Fibonacci/README.md

     Time: Binary tree of height of n.

-    Space is the maximum height of the tree, because its the length of the recursive stack in the memory.
+    Space: Space is the maximum height of the tree, because its the length of the recursive stack in the memory.

 ## <center> Memoized 1 </center>